giorgosmamakoukas/MemoryEfficientStableLDS/README.md

 ## Learning and control on Franka Emika Panda

-For our results of Franka Emika Panda, consult the `FrankaLDS` directroy.
+For our results of Franka Emika Panda, consult the `FrankaLDS` directory.